On Gauss-Kraitchik formula for cyclotomic polynomials via symmetric functions: Introduction

 We write $d^\prime=\varphi(d)/2$ and

-Gauss-Kra\"{i}tchik formula is useful for studies of arithmetic properties of values of cyclotomic polynomials and values of the sum $\sigma(N)$ of divisors of $N$.
+Gauss-Kra\"{i}tchik formula gives representations of values of cyclotomic polynomials as norms in quadratic fields and is useful for studies of arithmetic properties of such values and the sum $\sigma(N)$ of divisors of $N$.
 For example, in \cite{Ymd1} and \cite{Ymd2}, the author used Gauss' formula to obtain upper bounds for odd perfect numbers of a certain form, where an upper bound for the ratio $\Xi_d(X)/\Psi_d(X)$ plays an important role.

 However, in contrast to the case of cyclotomic polynomials, few results are known for coefficients of $\Psi_d(X)$ and $\Xi_d(X)$.
 It is known that $a_{d, 0}=2$ and $b_{d, 1}=1$.
 Moreover, we have $a_{d, n}=(-1)^{d^\prime} a_{d, d^\prime -n}$ for $0\leq n\leq d^\prime$ and $b_{d, n}=\pm b_{d, d^\prime-n}$, where the sign is minus if $d\equiv 3\Mod{4}$ is composite and plus otherwise.